Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Affine VW-algebras

-As one can see from the proof of Theorem \ref{thm:actionofvw} the parameters of the $\VW$-algebra depend on $n$ and the highest weight of $M$.
-This is different from the type $A$ situation.
-There, the degenerate affine Hecke algebra $H_d$ acts on the endofunctor $\cE^r := \_ \otimes V^{\otimes r}$ of $\cO(\GL_n)$ for any $n$, with $V$ being the natural representation of $\GL_n$.
-This property plays an important role in the context of categorification of modules over quantum groups, \cite{KL}, \cite{Rouquier}, \cite{BK1}, \cite{BSIII}.
-To achieve a similar situation one could enlarge the algebra to the algebra generated by $e_i$, $s_i$ $1\leq i\leq d-1$ plus an extra central generator $w_0$ subject to the same relations as before except that we have to drop relation (4).
-Similar actions are described in \cite[2.2]{DRV1} and for Birman-Murakawi-Wenzl algebras in \cite{OR}.
+\begin{remark} As seen in the proof of Theorem \ref{thm:actionofvw} the parameters $\Xi_M$ of $\VWd(\Xi_M)$ depend on $n$ and the highest weight of $M$.
+This is a substantial difference to the type $ \mathrm{A}$ situation.
+There, the degenerate affine Hecke algebra acts on the endofunctor $\_ \otimes V^{\otimes r}$ of $\cO(\GL_n)$ for any $n$, with $V$ being the natural representation of $\GL_n$.
+This property plays an important role in the context of categorification of modules over quantum groups, \cite{Rouquier}, \cite{BK1}, \cite{BSIII}.
+To achieve a similar situation one needs to enlarge the algebra $\VWd(\Xi_M)$ to include the $w_k$ for $k \geq 0$ as central generators.
+Similar actions are described in \cite[2.2]{DRV1} and for Birman-Murakawi-Wenzl algebras in \cite{OR}. \end{remark}

-\begin{remark} The action defined here can also be modified to give an action of $\VWd(\Xi_M)$ for a highest weight module $M$ for a Lie algebra of types $B$ or $C$ and the respective defining representation as $V$. \end{remark}
+\begin{remark} The action defined here can also be modified to give an action of $\VWd(\Xi_M)$ for a highest weight module $M$ for a Lie algebra of types $\mathrm{B}$ or $\mathrm{C}$ and their respective defining representation as $V$. \end{remark}